michaeldmcqueen/resources.gmt.com-website/_woh_resources/1-getting-started/registration-checklist.md

 #### NEW GROUP ORIENTATION&nbsp;

-If you are new to Group Mission Trips or need a refresher, here is a [great video](https://groupcares-my.sharepoint.com/:v:/g/personal/admin_groupcares_org/EYm0ZLP0CHZNqye9FLaAyoYBBRh6iGfBvdIxapDqvxOSaA?e=0vRCjp){: target="_blank" rel="noopener nofollow"}from our President, Tim, and our Mission Trip Advisor, Bri.
+If you are new to Group Mission Trips or need a refresher, here is a [great video](https://groupcares-my.sharepoint.com/:v:/g/personal/admin_groupcares_org/EYm0ZLP0CHZNqye9FLaAyoYBBRh6iGfBvdIxapDqvxOSaA?e=0vRCjp){: target="_blank" rel="noopener nofollow"} from our President, Tim, and our Mission Trip Advisor, Bri.
 Enjoy!&nbsp;